Natural Disasters in Fiji

 Cyclones

 hurricaneA cyclone is a tropical type of hurricane and is the main and most wide-spread natural disaster in the Pacific region.
-Severe tropical storms bring about massive rainfall, plus the low pressure may cause the sea to rise as much as two meters (6.5 feet).
+Severe tropical storms bring about massive rainfall and high winds, plus the low pressure may cause the sea to rise as much as 2 meters (6.5 feet).
+Destruction of houses, other infrastructure and gardens, loss of vegetation, flooding, land erosion, coastal inundation, destruction of coral reefs and sea grass beds, and pollution of water supplies are all effects of cyclones.
+Fiji's cyclone season is from November through April.

-The islands of Fiji experienced 136 cyclones between 1880 and 1997.
-Fiji’s cyclone season is from November through April.
-In December of 2007, a cyclone with wind gusts up to 155 mph hit the northern part of Fiji and destroyed houses, though none of the areas affected were heavily populated and no deaths were reported.
+In December 2007, Cyclone Daman hit the northern part of Fiji with wind gusts up to 205 kmh (125 mph) and destroyed houses, though none of the areas affected were heavily populated and no deaths were reported.

 Floods